News and Commentary

 If you live in Florida, you have at your disposal an additional planning tool to help you protect your interests in the event that you become incapacitated or unable to care for yourself in the future.
 A Pre-Need Guardianship allows you to name another individual to serve as your personal representative and have the authority to oversee all of your personal affairs in the event that you are no longer able to care for yourself, your children or your property due to advancing age, illness or a catastrophic accident.
 Rather than handing this authority over to the courts, a pre-need guardianship gives you the power to select who you think would best represent your interests and be willing and able to step into your shoes and make the right decisions on your behalf.

-About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
-He can be reached in the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at info@provwealth.com.
+About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors (PWA), an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with PWA Securities, LLC.
+He can be reached at the firm’s Fort Lauderdale, Fla., office at (954) 712-8888 or info@provwealth.com.